Do Go On - Do Go On Presents: Arty Facts - 'Portrait of a Lady'

 who often had to sit for an entire day.

-It was a relaxed place.
-So she competed with and also impressed the big dogs with the large studios.
+subjects it was a relaxed place so she competed with and also impressed the big dogs

-A bit of razzle dazzle.
-Peter Lely, who I mentioned earlier was the principal painter to all the
+Peter Lely who I mentioned earlier as the principal painter to all the the monarchs

 visited her studio at least twice and complimented Beale's works.

-Mr Lely came to see Mrs Beale's paintings.
+Mr Laley came to see Mrs Beale's paintings.

 Several of them he much commended,

-See, he's not just writing down what materials were used,
+See, he's not just writing down like what materials were used, how much we're in debt,

 he's also writing down who complimented us.